transdigiware/blockchain/howto/console-helm-install.md

     ```
     {:codeblock}

-  - If you are using a predefined PodSecurityPolicy, you only need to create a ClusterRole using the second apiGroups section:

-    ```
-    apiVersion: rbac.authorization.k8s.io/v1
-    kind: ClusterRole
-    metadata:
-      annotations:
-      name: ibm-blockchain-platform-clusterrole
-      rules:
-      - apiGroups:
-      - ""
-      resources:
-      - secrets
-      verbs:
-      - create
-      - delete
-      - get
-      - list
-      - patch
-      - update
-      - watch
-    ```
-    {:codeblock}

-3. Create a custom ClusterRoleBinding.
-If you decide to change the ServiceAccount name in the file below, you need to provide the name to the `Service account name` field in the **All Parameters** Section of the configuration page when deploying the Helm chart.
+3. Save the file below that defines the ClusterRoleBinding as `ibm-blockchain-platform-clusterrolebinding.yaml`.
+If you decide to change the ServiceAccount name in the file below, you need to provide the name to the `Service account name` field in the **All Parameters** section of the configuration page when deploying the Helm chart.

   ```
   apiVersion: rbac.authorization.k8s.io/v1